 The trick to getting the gamey flavor out of wild game is to process it correctly.
 That means gutting your animal as quickly as possible and removing the hide, bones, and blood.
 Cooling the meat as quickly as possible helps prevent the enzyme from forming that causes the gamey flavor.

 If someone gives you wild game that has a gamey flavor, our can try soaking it overnight to remove the undesirable flavor.
 Some people like to use vinegar or diary products for their wild game recipes.
 One of the most popular solutions is to use buttermilk to remove the gamey flavor.
+Trimming as much fat as possible usually helps a lot as the fat holds a lot of the gamey flavor.
+If you're grinding the meat, add some pork fat in a 20-30% ratio.

 How do you make game meat tender?